Cat registry: Genetic standards

+Breed development

 The rules as to what constitutes a new breed vary from registry to registry.
-The International Cat Association (TICA) is a relatively progressive registry that will recognize breeds derived from crossing existing breeds; mutations of an existing breed; naturally occurring breeds indigenous to a geographical location; a breed already recognized by a different registry; and experimental breeds that do not yet have a TICA-approved breed name.
+The International Cat Association (TICA) is a relatively progressive registry that will recognise breeds derived from crossing existing breeds; mutations of an existing breed; naturally occurring breeds indigenous to a geographical location; a breed already recognised by a different registry; and experimental breeds that do not yet have a TICA-approved breed name.
 FIFe will register some new breeds imported from other registries but have set procedures for these breeds to gain full recognition.
-The GCCF is a more conservative registry and recognizes new color variations of an existing breed, but do not usually recognise other mutations of an existing breed e.g. spontaneous rexed fur, and is slow to accept new breeds.
+The GCCF is a more conservative registry and recognises new colour variations of an existing breed, but do not usually recognise other mutations of an existing breed e.g. spontaneous rexed fur, and is slow to accept new breeds.
 CFA takes a similar resistant approach, and has a position statement discouraging most attempts at new breed formation or even new coat colour patterns.

 What constitutes a breed at all also varies widely between registries.
 Some "permissive" organisations recognise as separate breeds what most "conservative" registries would consider several coat variants of the same breed.
-For example, the WCF treats all long-haired and short-haired variants as distinct breeds, and both WCF and CFA recognize a Colourpoint Shorthair breed that others consider a Siamese cat with non-standard colouration.
-Similarly, the Cymric is recognized as a breed in some registries, considered under that name as a sub-breed of the Manx in some, called simply the Manx Longhair or Longhair Manx in others, and not recognized at all by a few.
+For example, the WCF treats all long-haired and short-haired variants as distinct breeds, and both WCF and CFA recognise a Colourpoint Shorthair breed that others consider a Siamese cat with non-standard colouration.
+Similarly, the Cymric is recognised as a breed in some registries, considered under that name as a sub-breed of the Manx in some, called simply the Manx Longhair or Longhair Manx in others, and not recognised at all by a few.
 Registries may also use different names for the same breed, and the WCF has even been known to assign breed names that conflict with those other registries (i.e. are applied to completely different breeds).
-Various registries includes breeds not recognized (yet) by any others, either due to differences in relative progressiveness toward breed introduction and establishment, or due to geographical proximity to breeds unknown in other parts of the world.
+Various registries includes breeds not recognised (yet) by any others, either due to differences in relative progressiveness toward breed introduction and establishment, or due to geographical proximity to breeds unknown in other parts of the world.

-Breed numbers, acronyms and codes
+Breed code systems

-Registries allocate a breed number, acronym or a Code to the breeds they register.
-Most use a two or 3 letter acronym e.g. MK (Munchkin), JBT (Japanese Bobtail).
-This may be followed by numbers or lower case acronyms that indicate colour and pattern, these being subdivisions of the breed.
-For historical reasons, the British GCCF allocate numbers to breeds and the Black Persian Longhair is registered under a different breed number, and effectively as a different breed, to the Blue Persian Longhair.
-These lists may be found on individual registry websites (or in their printed publications where they do not yet have a website).
-All FIFe Member cat registries use the EMS (Easy Memory System) breed and variety code which consists of a breed abbreviation followed by pattern and colour letters and digits which are consistent across all breeds.
+Registries allocate a breed number, acronym or code to the breeds they register.
+Nowadays, all cat registries use the FIFe EMS (Easy Memory System) code system, or their own adaptation of it.
+It consists of a breed and variety code – a breed abbreviation followed by variety (pattern, colour, tail length etc) letters and digits which are consistent across all breeds and languages.